 The web page will be added as a child thought of John.
 When you click either the thought's icon in the Plex or the link in the Content Area, the web page will launch in TheBrain's built-in browser in the Content Area.

-Tip: If you want to add the web page to a thought instead of creating a new child thought, drop the web page on top of the thought.
-See the Adding and Viewing Thought Attachments section beginning on page 194 for details about attachments.
+Tip: If you want to add the web page to an existing thought instead of creating a new child thought, drop the web page on top of the thought.

 Creating Attachments from a Thought